 Practical Incentives for micro-influencers (discounts, product samples)

-Many micro-influencers will agree on collaboration for giving out products, gift cards, promo codes, and similar.
+Many micro-influencers will agree on collaboration to give out products, gift cards, promo codes, etc.

 All rewards are high-perceived and bring benefits to the micro-influencers and their audience.

 For example, giving out gift cards will help people to interact with your brand continuously in the future.
 Micro-influencers can make a recommendation for it, and their audience will have a gift from your brand directly.

 You can also reward your micro-influencers with direct access to your brand.